-Buhari: I stand by claim that President went into coma – Fayose - Daily Post Nigeria — Nigeria Today
+Buhari's health: I stand by all I said — Fayose - Vanguard — Nigeria Today

-Buhari: I stand by claim that President went into coma – Fayose – Daily Post Nigeria
+Buhari’s health: I stand by all I said — Fayose – Vanguard

 |